Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

-\paragraph{Effect of the \textit{neutral general persona}.} We analyze the critical role of the \textit{neutral general persona} during MPT's iterative reasoning phase.
-As shown in Table~\ref{fig:neutral_results}, the ablation study demonstrates a clear necessity of this component.
+We analyze the role of the \textit{neutral general persona} in MPT's iterative reasoning process.
+Table~\ref{tab:ana_neureal_llama8} shows that this component is important for both accuracy and diff-bias score.
 Excluding the neutral persona results in significant performance degradation, where average accuracy drops to 77.75\% and diff-bias score increases to 0.0748.
-These results align with the findings from prior work \cite{borah-mihalcea-2024-towards}, where prompting with binary contrasting personas amplifies bias in multi-agent setups and leads to polarization.
-This shows that the neutral persona helps the model balance the different perspectives effectively to achieve higher accuracy and lower bias score.
+These results align with findings from previous work~\citep{borah-mihalcea-2024-towards}, which report that using only binary contrasting personas in multi-agent settings can amplify bias and lead to polarization.
+Our results suggest that the neutral persona helps maintain balance between perspectives and supports better overall performance.

-\paragraph{Effect of iterative reasoning.} Figure~\ref{fig:rounds_results} illustrates the impact of reasoning rounds ($R$) on performance.
-At $R=0$, where conclusions are drawn directly from the initial generations without any dialectical reasoning, the model relies heavily on internal stereotypical assumptions, resulting in lower accuracy and higher bias score in ambiguous contexts.
+\paragraph{Effect of iterative reasoning.} Figure~\ref{fig:ana_rounds_llama8} illustrates the impact of reasoning rounds ($R$) on performance.
+At $R=0$, where conclusions are drawn directly from the initial generations without any dialectical reasoning, the model relies heavily on internal stereotypical assumptions, resulting in lower accuracy and a higher bias score in ambiguous contexts.
 The figure shows a substantial leap in accuracy and a reduction in diff-bias score in ambiguous setups at $R=1$, and the performance converges rapidly beyond $R=2$.
-This demonstrates that a few rounds of multi-persona interactions are sufficient for the model to converge to debiased answers.
+This demonstrates that a few rounds of multi-persona interaction are sufficient for the model to converge to debiased answers.

-Regarding disambiguated contexts, MPT maintains high accuracy and even improves slightly when $R>0$, confirming that the reasoning capability is preserved.
-While there is a slight increase in the diff-bias score for disambiguated cases, suggesting a side effect of the model's sensitivity to diverse perspectives.
-This is outweighed by the gains in ambiguous contexts.
+Regarding disambiguated contexts, MPT maintains high accuracy and even improves slightly when $R>0$, suggesting that reasoning ability is not compromised.
+The diff-bias score shows a slight increase in disambiguated cases, which may reflect a side effect of the model's sensitivity to diverse perspectives.
+However, this increase is outweighed by the gains in ambiguous contexts.